davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/README.md

 ### Issues in react with "classic" react state management, without clean architecture:
 - Feeling like I'm hacking things together to manage my components' state
-- Struggling to decouple myself enough from the UI
+- Struggling to decouple enough from the UI
 - Creating/moving hooks and "services" here and there
 - Failing to do TDD or test properly (too much coupling, too fragile, little logic to test...) and struggling to give value to those tests
 - Using X or Y state management libraries/APIs